hilcj/VR-3D-360-Subtitle-Maker/README.md

 The package is coded in python and need a few packages.
 To manage things around, I would like to recommend you to work with python anaconda environment https://www.anaconda.com/distribution/

-After download and install the anaconda latest version, goto your terminal or cmd interface, and type below commands:
+After download and install the anaconda latest version,

-(On windows, you may need to first open the "anaconda navigator", select "environment" tab, and on the list of environment, click the right triangle and select, "open in terminal"）
+Step 1: (on windows) open anaconda-navigator, click "Environments" tab, and then click on the triangle near "base" and select "Open Terminal".  (on Linux/mac) Just open a normal terminal.

-(These may takes up to 5 min to execute.)
+Step 2: in terminal, type below commands to install the environment.
+This may take up to 5 minutes.
 ```bash
 conda create --name env_for_subtitle_maker python=3.6.2
 conda activate env_for_subtitle_maker